 There is a 50 amp circuit breaker located in the battery select box.
-This is the main breaker protecting the wiring supplying power to the helm switch panel and helm fuse block.
-If this breaker is tripped the yellow trip lever will be positioned horizontally.
-Slide the trip lever back to a vertical position to reset it.
+This breaker is the main protection for the wiring supplying power to the helm switch panel and helm fuse block.
+If this breaker is tripped, depress the red button to reset it.